robashton/blog/input/pages/Erlang - Getting started with vir/content.markdown

     vir init -t web awesome
     git commit ...

-This creates an application (and builds it) based off the web template called 'awesome' and gives us a folder structure that looks similar to below:
+This creates an application called "*awesome*" (and builds it) based off the *web* and gives us a folder structure that looks similar to below:

-As previously mentioned, this is at immediate glance a lot to digest, but we can go through it a little at a time and see just what has been created for us.
+As mentioned in a previous blog entry, this is at immediate glance a lot to digest, but we can go through it a little at a time and see just what has been created for us.

 **Config**

     apps/awesome/release-files/sys.config
     apps/awesome/src/awesome_config.erl

+sys.config is a standalone file containing various key-value pairs of config and awesome_config is a wrapper that provides an API to read that file.
+Not much to see here.

 **Application startup**

     apps/awesome/src/awesome_app.erl
     apps/awesome/src/awesome_sup.erl

+An application requires something that implements the OTP Behaviour "Application" (*awesome_app.erl*), and if I want child processes within the structure I'll need a supervisor to manager them, that's (*awesome_sup.erl*).

 **A web application**

     apps/awesome/src/awesome_cowboy.erl

+This is just a OTP genserver that uses Cowboy (one of our dependencies) to create a simple http listener.

 **Release artifacts**

     deployment/build_no
     deployment/major_ver
     deployment/minor_ver

+This is a cheap way of bumping version for the application during a release cycle.

 **Dependencies**